 We consider whether the council has done something wrong in the way it went about dealing with your application which has caused you problems.
 By law the council has to give reasonable preference in its allocation scheme to homeless people, people living in insanitary, overcrowded or other kinds of unsuitable housing, people who need to move on welfare or medical grounds or people who need to move to another area to avoid hardship to themselves or others.
 Some of the issues we can look at are if the council:

-- is using an allocation scheme that is not clear or fair
+- is using an allocation scheme that is not clear

-- failed to apply the allocation scheme properly or fairly
+- failed to apply the allocation scheme properly

 - failed to follow the Government’s code of guidance on housing allocation